We are Experts in the Field of Asset Management

 In 1962, KTA started selling coatings inspection instruments – primarily two different types of dry film thickness gages.
 Today we represent over 50 manufacturers and distribute over 350 different instruments.

 Ken TatorIn 1965, the company started to provide physical testing laboratory services, using a condensing humidity cabinet and a few immersion chambers (fish aquariums).
-Today, KTA’s physical laboratory maintains over a dozen accelerated weathering test chambers, as well numerous immersion tanks and Atlas Test Cells.
+Today, KTA’s physical laboratory maintains over a dozen accelerated weathering test chambers, as well as numerous immersion tanks and Atlas Test Cells.

 On January 11, 1969, the company faced a serious challenge.
 Our founder, Kenneth Tator, had a fatal heart attack while planting a live Christmas tree.
 Although Ken Tator had worked with his father during the summers as a teenager, it wasn’t until a few months earlier (in October 1968) that he had come to KTA full time.
 The plan was for him to work side-by-side with his father for a few years to learn the business, and gradually take over.
 Despite being a 27-year-old, fresh from military service and graduate school, he decided to push forward with the company.